SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 How do you recommend that they if they if they have that innate curiosity, how should they start?

-You know, I think it's it's sometimes, you know, finding ways outside of outside of sort of the job that you're doing to to have the freedom to learn about new things can be can be really useful.
+You know, I think it's it's sometimes, you know, finding ways outside of outside of sort of the job that you're doing, to to have the freedom to learn about new things can be can be really useful.

-And, you know, for me to get comfortable with that kind of in my role, I mean, I took the very expensive path, which was, you know, go go to business school and actually study these things.
+And, you know, for me to get comfortable with that, kind of in my role, I mean, I took the very expensive path, which was, you know, go go to business school and actually study these things.

-And I and I think that that's, you know, while it's really sometimes easy to kind of roll your eyes at at MBAs, I think that if if more CSOs had MBAs, it would make it would make some of these things easier, because basically what you're learning is that you're learning a language and that language of business is the way that the various components of business actually communicate together.
+And I think that that's, you know, while it's really sometimes easy to kind of roll your eyes at MBAs, I think that if if more CISOs had MBAs, it would make it would make some of these things easier, because basically, what you're learning is that you're learning a language.

-And and you've got to kind of know that language.
-So that's that's a very expensive path to doing it.
+And, and you've got to kind of know that language.
+So that's, that's a very expensive path to doing it.

-But I think that, you know, just taking taking even just a good online course in accounting and understanding, you know, what those what those components are and why they matter.
+But I think that, you know, just taking taking even just a good online course in accounting, and understanding, you know, what those what those components are, and why they matter.

 And I think that there are good ways of kind of demystifying some of of the some of the sort of finance and accounting terms, which end up, again, being just the shorthand to how how how different parts of the organization can communicate together.

-You know, one of one of the professors that I had in business school was a guy named Mahir Desai, who's written a bunch of kind of, you know, one book is really like how finance works.
+And, and so I think, you know, again, if you're really curious, you can you can find those, you know, one of the professors that I had in business school was a guy named Mahir Desai, who's written a bunch of kind of, you know, one book is literally like how finance works, and it's just a very good kind of layman's explainer on how how this fits together.

-And so I think that if you are if you are genuinely curious, you know, you've got to actually go out and do some of the work.
+And so I think that if you are, if you are genuinely curious, you know, you've got to actually go out and do some of the work.

-But the good news is there are lots of resources out there that can help kind of demystify this.
+But the good news is, there are lots of resources out there that can help kind of demystify this.

-You know, hopefully if you're at a supportive organization, you'll also find people who are curious and empathetic and want to explain a little bit of of their world to you as well.
+And so in the same way that, that, that, that we, that you should be helping bring the rest of the, your management team along to understand your world, you know, hopefully if you're at a, at a supportive organization, you'll also find people who are curious and empathetic and want to explain a little bit of, of, of their world to you as well.

-That's exactly what I found personally.
-I did take one of those kind of four hours how to like read the financial documents of a company classes a decade or more ago.
+That's exactly what I found.
+Personally, I did take one of those kind of four hours, how to like read the financial documents of a company classes a decade or more ago.

 And then what I found was that the other leaders in the company were excited if I showed up and started asking them questions about their world.

-So that if somebody shows up, you know, another senior executive shows up and starts asking me questions about security, that that's really empowering for me.
+That if somebody shows up, you know, another senior executive shows up and starts asking me questions about security, that that's really empowering for me.

-And so what I've done is kind of sit down with those other executives.
 Yep.
-One interesting thing that I see with some CISOs is they like to joke kind of deprecatingly about themselves as like the C in CISO is a soft C.
+One, one interesting thing that I see with some CISOs is they like to joke kind of deprecatingly about themselves as like the C in CISO is a soft C and you can't really hear it because they put themselves down.

 They don't feel like they're really part of the leadership team of their organization.